-Current approaches to image stitching rely on robust pairwise image matching typically from combining a geometry model with invariant features (e.g., SIFT [5]) using RANSAC [6].
-One can consider chaining together pairwise transformations to create a large orthomosaic.
+Current approaches to image stitching [6] [7] [8] [9] [10] often rely on robust pairwise image matching typically from combining a geometry model with invariant features (e.g., SIFT [11]) using RANSAC [12].
+A recently studied alternative [13] [14] uses on-board camera parameter measurements to estimate the transformations, together with a carefully tuned robust estimator to deal with outliers, thereby obviating the need for RANSAC and its associated costs.
+When working with pairwise transformations, one can consider chaining them together to create a large orthomosaic.
 However, doing so inevitably suffers from drift (error accumulation) leading to global inconsistencies in position.
 In particular, there is no reason to expect that chains along two paths between distant images will give the exact same transformation.
 This can be ignored to some extent if the transformations are very accurate, as is possible if there are plenty of pairwise feature matches due to significant image overlap.
-Generally, and definitely for challenging imaging data, there is a need for a more global approach that can make paths consistent and make image placement
+Generally, and definitely for challenging imaging data, there is a need for a more global approach that can make paths consistent and make image placement more accurate.